 Most focus apps fail because they treat distraction like a motivation problem.
 It is usually a systems problem.
-If Slack, email, and your browser are always one click away, willpower loses.
+If Slack, email, and your browser are always one click away, willpower loses every time.

-Freedom is the best focus app if you need real blocking across devices.
-Forest still works well if you want a lighter, habit-building approach.
-Session is the better pick if you want focus blocks, analytics, and planning in one place.
+Freedom is the strongest when you need real blocking across devices that cannot be easily bypassed.
+Forest still works well if you want a lighter, habit-building approach that feels less punitive.
+Session is the better pick if you want focus blocks, analytics, and planning in one place on Mac.

 The short answer